lena-schwert/comparing-bias-in-KG-models/README.md

 The `src` folder contains all python files and command line scripts.

-The processed data files used for training all models are contained in the folder `data`.
+The processed data files used for training all models are contained in the folder `data/processed`.